architolk/retroclock/coding/design.md

 If the alarm is passed, not pausedTime is used instead of currentTime()

-## 0.3 seconds(timepoint)
-Returns the seconds-part of a timepoint

-## 0.4 minutes(timepoint)
-Returns the minutes-part of a timepoint

-## 0.5 hours(timepoint)
-Returns the hours-part of a timepoint

 ## 1. Main loop
-Calls the scan methods and the display and chime methods
+Calls the scan, display and chime methods

 An important variable is the clockMode variable.
 This variable controles what mode the clock is:
 - 0: Normal mode (display is black) [M0]